 G2 review: 4.8/5

 SERPWatch claims to be the most advanced rank tracker for marketers and agencies.
-They have an intuitive interface that makes it easy to navigate.
-One feature that stands out to me is the integration with slack.
-Rather than sifting through hundreds (or thousands) of keywords, you can simply set up notifications directly into slack for the most important keywords.
+They have an intuitive interface that makes it easy to navigate (plus it looks pretty).
+One feature that stands out to me is the integration with Slack.
+Rather than sifting through hundreds (or thousands) of keywords, you can set up notifications directly into Slack for the most important keywords.
 This means you don’t need to waste time analyzing the SERP results.
-Everything you need and want to know will enter a slack channel.
+Everything you need and want to know will enter a Slack channel.

-SERPWatch is flexible, you can customize it to your requirements.
-The updates can be as frequent as hourly all the way to weekly.
-The tool is suited for those that want powerful data and integrations but aren’t particularly keen on a complex system.
+SERPWatch is flexible; you can customize it to your requirements.
+The updates can be as frequent as hourly to weekly.
+This SERP tracking software suits SEOs wanting robust data and integrations but is not particularly keen on a complex system.

 |Slack integration||Sometimes the results are slow to load|